sophielogan/sophielogan/README.md

 👋 Hi, I’m Sophie
 👀 I use data to work on climate justice issues.

-An example of a data science project about premature mortalitity due to air pollution in the Balkans is here
+An example of a data science project about [premature mortalitity due to air pollution in the Balkans](https://github.com/sophielogan/sophielogan/blob/main/Pollution_in_the_Balkans.pdf)

 An example [dashboard](https://public.tableau.com/shared/SYRSZNC3R?:display_count=y&:origin=viz_share_link&:embed=y) about Environmental, Social, and Governance pledges of Public Corporations